heitorPB/FatHiggs/README.md

 # FatHiggs
-Home exam for Computing Methods for High Energy Physics at Heslinki University
+Home exam for Computing Methods for High Energy Physics at Helsinki University

 ## Datasets generation (1)